 The human body is not an instrument to be used, but a realm of one’s being to be experienced, explored, enriched, and thereby, educated.Thomas Hanna, Founder of Clinical Somatic Education

-Clinical (Hanna) Somatic Education
+Clinical Somatic Education (CSE)

-Through 20 years of clinical practice revealed to Hanna that when muscles become habitually and involuntarily contracted due to real-life stresses such as accidents, injuries, surgeries, illnesses, repetitive movements, and even emotional situations, not only do those muscles lose their ability to relax, but the brain actually loses sensation of the muscles and forgets how to release them.
-The result is tight, sore muscles, joint stiffness, a loss of smooth controlled movement and chronic pain.
-Since the brain and nervous system control the muscles, the only way to permanently change a muscle’s tone is to engage one’s brain through movement.
+Through 20 years of clinical practice Hanna discovered that when muscles become habitually and involuntarily contracted due to real-life stresses such as accidents, injuries, surgeries, illnesses, repetitive movements, and even emotional and psychological stress, not only do those muscles lose their ability to relax, but the brain actually loses sensation of the muscles and forgets how to release them.
+We lose our ability to voluntarily sense ourselves internally and thus control our muscles and movement.
+The result is tight, “frozen”, sore muscles, joint stiffness, a loss of smooth controlled movement, chronic pain, shallow breathing, anxiety, low energy and lack of mental focus.

-Text from “Move Without Pain”, Martha Peterson
+Paraphrased from “Move Without Pain”, Martha Peterson

-- • Somatics is EDUCATION: chronically tight muscles have learned to stay tight due to reflexive responses to stress sent from the brain.
+- • Is EDUCATION: chronically tight muscles have learned to stay tight due to reflexive responses to stress sent from the brain.
 Teaching muscles to relax requires education to improve brain control of both sensation and movement.
 It offers LIFE LONG SKILLS to use for the rest of your life so that you can reverse muscle pain should it come back due to stress or injury.

-- • It GETS TO THE ROOT of your muscle pain: your brain and the way in which it senses and controls muscles.
+- • GETS TO THE ROOT of your muscle pain: your brain and the way in which it senses and controls muscles.
 You learn to re-train your brain – the command center of your muscles in order to release and relax them for improved muscle function, control and long term pain relief.

 Gentle Somatic Yoga (GSY)

-Hanna Somatic Education, Therapeutic Yoga & Meditation
+Hanna Somatic Education, Yoga and Meditation